Home » Email Sign-off Considerations Including Examples

 You can include your last name for first-time contacts, but that isn’t necessary for subsequent communications.
 For example, if your email program is set up correctly, your last name could be in the From field.

-Not only does how you display your name set the tone of an email but so does how you choose to sign off.
-Some have their way of signing off that reflects individuality or their personality.
-At the same time, others stick to the standards.
+Not only does how you display your name set the tone of an email, but so does how you choose to sign off.
+Some have a way of signing off that reflects their individuality or personality, while others stick to the standards.

 Most Popular Email Sign-offs